isstac/canopy/README.md

 The Monte Carlo Tree Search strategy can be configured with the following options:

-* **symbolic.security.sampling.mcts.selectionpol** An implementation of `edu.cmu.sv.isstac.sampling.mcts.SelectionPolicy` that specifies the policy for selecting a new leaf in the search tree maintained by MCTS.
+* **canopy.mcts.selectionpol** An implementation of `edu.cmu.sv.isstac.sampling.mcts.SelectionPolicy` that specifies the policy for selecting a new leaf in the search tree maintained by MCTS.
 Default is `edu.cmu.sv.isstac.sampling.mcts.UCBPolicy` which uses the UCB criterion for selecting child nodes
-* **symbolic.security.sampling.mcts.simulationpol** An implementation of `edu.cmu.sv.isstac.sampling.policies.SimulationPolicy` that controls how children are selected during the simulation run.
+* **canopy.mcts.simulationpol** An implementation of `edu.cmu.sv.isstac.sampling.policies.SimulationPolicy` that controls how children are selected during the simulation run.
 Default `edu.cmu.sv.isstac.sampling.mcts.UniformSimulationPolicy` which uniformly, at random, selects children
-* **symbolic.security.sampling.mcts.uct.bias** Controls the UCT bias for the `UCBPolicy` (if used).
+* **canopy.mcts.uct.bias** Controls the UCT bias for the `UCBPolicy` (if used).
 Default is `Math.sqrt(2)`
-* **symbolic.security.sampling.mcts.treevisualizer** Boolean that controls whether to create a window that shows how nodes are expanded in real time thus visualizing the tree maintained by the MCTS algorithm.
+* **canopy.mcts.treevisualizer** Boolean that controls whether to create a window that shows how nodes are expanded in real time thus visualizing the tree maintained by the MCTS algorithm.
 Slows down performance significantly.
 Default: False

 This analysis can use model counting for amplifying rewards.
 This feature is currently experimental and is thus not covered here.